Blackshear vs Sanchez: East Austin School Zone Comparison

 What is Blackshear Elementary’s TEA rating?

-Blackshear Elementary received an overall C rating with a score of 71 out of 100 from the Texas Education Agency in 2025.
+Blackshear Elementary received an overall C rating from the Texas Education Agency in 2025.

 What is Sanchez Elementary’s TEA rating?

-Sanchez Elementary received an overall F rating with a score of 52 out of 100 from the Texas Education Agency in 2025.
+Sanchez Elementary received an overall F rating from the Texas Education Agency in 2025.

 Are Blackshear and Sanchez in the same school district?